raspberrypilearning/memory/en/step_5.md

 	broadcast [red v]
 ```

+A broadcast is a bit like making an announcement over a loudspeaker - you might have heard this when you are shopping in the supermarket.
+All of the sprites can hear the message, but only the sprite whose job it is to respond will do something.

 + Add similar code to the blue, green and yellow drums to make them broadcast messages in their own colour

 --- hints ---
 --- hint ---
 Here is an easy way to copy the code from one sprite to another.
-Then, just change the broadcast message to match the colour of the sprite.
+Change the broadcast message in each sprite to match the colour of the sprite.
 ![Duplicate the code](images/broadcast-duplicate.gif)
 --- /hint ---
 --- /hints ---

+Remember we said that the broadcast was a bit like making an announcement over a loudspeaker?
+Only the sprite whose job it is to respond will do something, so let's make it the character sprite's job to respond to the messages by writing some code for the character to do when it hears each message.

  + When your character sprite receives the message "red", the code should check whether the number 1 is at the start of the list (which means that red is the next colour in the sequence).

-If it is, remove the number from the list, as it's been guessed correctly.
-Otherwise it's game over!
+ If it is, remove the number from the list, as the colour was guessed correctly.
+Otherwise it's game over, and we need to `stop all`{:class="blockcontrol"} to stop the game.

 ```blocks
 	when I receive [red v]